-The cavefish, Astyanax mexicanus, is an exciting model organism that provides us with a clear ecological adaptation scenario, the adaptation to the subterranean cave environment.
-The model is perfect to study the combination of environment and the resulting variation, given the direction of evolution and adaptation is known (from surface to cave) and the environment of the cave provides reasonably well defined environmental parameters such as the lack of light, the scarcity of food, and the absence of predators.
+The cavefish, Astyanax mexicanus, is an exciting research organism that provides us with a clear ecological adaptation scenario, the adaptation to the subterranean cave environment.
+The system is perfect to study the combination of environment and the resulting variation, given the direction of evolution and adaptation is known (from surface to cave) and the environment of the cave provides reasonably well defined environmental parameters such as the lack of light, the scarcity of food, and the absence of predators.
 Most importantly the ancestral surface form remains interfertile with the cave populations, allowing for genetic (e.g. Quantitative Trait Loci - QTL) and developmental studies.

 Our current main focus in the lab is to study the genetic basis of metabolic adaptation.
 Among the biggest challenges for animals in a cave environment is the scarcity of food.
 Since caves are completely dark, no primary photosynthetic producers can survive in this extreme environment.
 Therefore, cavefish depend from food sources outside of the caves, mostly input from bats and seasonal flooding.
 Given the unpredictability of such food sources, cavefish have adapted to long starvation periods and optimized their metabolism accordingly.